HorlogeSkynet/CDNUpdates/README.md

 5. Displays a _Phantom_ object with the latest version available you should be using
 6. _Bonus_ : Shows up a warning for resources not loaded over HTTPS :+1:

-Of course, when this plugin does not use the API of the CDN provider, it may informs you of a newer published version, possibly not available from your provider (maybe it's time to opt out from this privacy mess ? :wink:).
+Of course, when this plugin does not use the API of the CDN provider, it may inform you of a newer published version, possibly not available from your provider (maybe it's time to opt out from this privacy mess ? :wink:).

 ## Installation